Learn more about trading with eToro

 Day trading crypto

 In recent years, day trading cryptoassets has become more popular.
 How do you day trade crypto?
-It is similar to day trading stocks and other assets, in that you enter and exit positions on cryptoassets, such as Bitcoin (BTC) and Ethereum (ETH), on the same day.
+It is similar to day trading stocks and other assets, in that you enter and exit positions on cryptoassets, such as Bitcoin and Ethereum, on the same day.

 So, why is day trading cryptoassets becoming more popular?

-- It is a market that features a lot of volatility and liquidity.
-That means prices are constantly fluctuating, and there are a lot of people buying and selling.
+1. It is a market that features a lot of volatility and liquidity.
+This means that prices are constantly fluctuating, and there are a lot of people buying and selling.

 How does day trading work on global stock exchanges from Australia?

 Day trading in Australia on global stock exchanges shares a lot of similarities with day trading on the ASX.
-But there are a few important factors to bear in mind.
+However, there are a few important factors to bear in mind, including time zone differences, currency and international differences.

 Time zone differences